OTHER LINKS – NOT GLASS-RELATED

 Note: If anyone should notice a link that is no longer working, please let me know via the email address listed at the bottom right-hand corner of this page.
 THANK YOU!!

-Evangelist William Marrion Branham, born in great poverty in Kentucky, and growing up with only a seventh-grade education, preached all around the world, and spearheaded the “divine healing” revival during the 1940s and 1950s.
+Evangelist William Marrion Branham, born in great poverty in rural Kentucky in 1909, and growing up with only a seventh-grade education, preached all around the world, and spearheaded the “divine healing” revival during the 1940s and 1950s.
 His supernatural ministry has remained unequaled since the days that Jesus Christ himself walked upon the earth.
 Who was this man?
-The controversy continues to rage on just who he was, and his place in Bible prophecy.
-Yes, the great power of God is just as real and true today as it ever was in the so-called “Bible days”.
+The controversy continues to rage on about just who he was, and his place in Bible prophecy.
+Yes, the great power of our God is just as real and true today as it ever was in the so-called “Bible days”.
 Hebrews 13:8.
 If you’ve never heard of the End-time Message, please take a few minutes and find out more about Brother Branham and the Message, sent by God Himself to a dying world!
 It’s really later than you think!
 (At this site, anyone can access, download and listen to any of over 1200 audio sermons on their computer, smartphone or other device, free).
 Those sermons are from actual original recordings of his services around the country, and some overseas, during the period of 1947 to 1965.
 You can hear for yourself the many, many times in which he called out persons in the audiences he had never met, and told them exactly what was wrong with them, their name, where they lived, etc. This was true discernment of the Holy Spirit speaking though a man…. the “Word of knowledge” in action, God showing that He truly IS the same yesterday, today and forever.

 Great website all about birds and birdwatching: